novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### Pyplan App Homepage
 Where it is described the application main menu and tools.
 ### File Manager
-Users have their own workspace and can
+Users have their own workspace and can also access a Public workspace.
+The File Manager provides assistance for working with files related to our applications.
-In this section it is explained how you will be working with files related to your models

 ### Model
 Workspace to code